flowdock/api-docs/docs/Thread-messages.md

 <div id="/activity"></div>
 ## Activity

 Activity messages represent events in external services.
-That event could be a new user story for a project, an update to a support ticket or a commit to some repository, for example.
-Activities are always related to some entity which is represented by a [thread](Threads).
+For example, that event could be a new user story for a project, an update to a support ticket or a commit to a repository.
+Activities are always related to some entity, which is represented by a [thread](Threads).

 However, comments in external services are represented by a separate [discussion](#/discussion) message type.